Sectarian violence in Iraq: Sectarian violence following the U.S. invasion

 Following the U.S.-led invasion of Iraq and the toppling of Saddam Hussein, the country slowly descended into a sectarian civil war.
 This rise in sectarian tensions was the result of a multiplicity of factors.
 First of all, the Coalition Provisional Authority (CPA), under leadership of Paul Bremer, started a campaign of de-Ba'athification and dissolved the Iraqi military and security.
 These two measures caused great unemployment, especially among the Sunni population of the country.
 Furthermore, the disbanding of the security forces led to high levels of criminality.
 In order to protect themselves, many Iraqi civilians joined or paid militias, mostly with a sectarian character.

-At the same time, the Sunni community, which had dominated the country under Saddam Hussein, was removed from power whereas the Shi'ites and Kurds rose to power.
+At the same time, the Sunni Arab community, which had dominated the country under Saddam Hussein, was removed from power whereas the Shi'ite Arabs and Kurds rose to power.
 The new Iraqi Governing Council (ICG) came to be made up according to the country's demographics: 13 Shi'i, 5 Sunni Arabs, 5 Kurds, 1 Christian and 1 Turkman.
 Within this council, the Sunni community had many problems representing itself and setting its demands.
 Since many of the community's old leaders were mostly Ba'ath affiliates, they were either arrested or banned from participating in the ICG.
 In addition, there were no organized Sunni political parties since all political forms of Sunni representation besides the Ba'ath had been harshly suppressed under Hussein.
 In their rejection of the new political order, most Sunnis decided not to vote in the January 2005 parliamentary elections which resulted in their disenfranchisement in the newly formed government.
 Instead, the United Iraqi Alliance, made up of the two Shi'i parties Supreme Council for the Islamic Revolution in Iraq (SCIRI) and Da'wa, obtained a major victory.